Dates: Week 32 - 38 (6 August - 21 September 2018)

 - Hand-in 1: Build and test a model (compulsory, due 26 August)

-- Hand-in 2: Exploration of model and data, future observations (compulsory, instructions TBA, due 9 September)
+- Hand-in 2: Exploration of model and data, future observations (NB: PCA section revised 4 September 2018, Fisher forecast instructions added 8 Sept!
+Compulsory, due 16 September)

 - Lecture 1: Monte Carlo Markov Chain methods.
-See Slack for lecture notes.
+See Slack #lectures for lecture notes.

-- Lecture 2: Data-based modelling, forecasting and optimisation of experiments
+- Lecture 2: Data-based modelling, forecasting and optimisation of experiments.
+Course handout preparatory reading.
+See Slack #lectures for lecture notes.

 - Workshop 1: Monte Carlo Markov Chain parameter inference, visualisation of results (compulsory; preparatory instructions; full instructions; errata [important!]; example Python script)

-- Workshop 2: Model building (compulsory; instructions TBA)
+- Workshop 2: Model building (compulsory; preparatory instructions, full instructions).
+See Slack #workshops for workshop notes.

-- Workshop 3: Model-data exploration (compulsory; instructions TBA)
+- Workshop 3: Model-data exploration (compulsory; preparatory instructions, full instructions, Gaussian process Python script)

-- Workshop 4: Hack Day (flexible attendance; instructions TBA)
+- Workshop 4: Hack Day (flexible attendance; instructions)

-- Seminar 1: Theoretical modelling, Bayesian model inference
+- Seminar 1: Theoretical modelling, Bayesian model inference.
+See Slack #seminars for lecture notes.

-- Seminar 2: Handling large data sets (instructions TBA)
+- Seminar 2: Handling large data sets.
+See Slack #seminars for lecture notes.

 - Seminar 3: Presentations of projects (compulsory)